progenetix/bycon/docs/installation.md

   |- local
   |   |- beacon_defaults.yaml
   |   |- dataset_definitions.yaml
+  |   |- instance_definitions.yaml
   |   `- local_paths.yaml
-  |   `- local_paths.yaml
+  |
   |- install.py
   `- `requirements.txt` and other Python packaging files ...
 ```

-##  `bycon` PyPi based library installation (not recommended)
+??? note "PyPi based `bycon` library installation (not recommended)""

     Since February 2023 `bycon` has been mad available as a Pypi package with standard
     installation through `pip3 install bycon`.
 However, this installation will lack
     the server components and is by itself only suitable for library utilization.
     In contrast to the package manager based library installations we highly recommend
     to install locally from the source, using the installer provided with the project.
     Please follow the *Beacon Server Installation* procedure below.

 ## Beacon Server Installation